Massachusetts General Hospital’s Surgical Residency Program offers extensive clinical training and research opportunities.

 The cost of living in Boston sounds high.
 Can I live on a resident’s salary?

 Absolutely.
 While the cost of living in Boston is higher than some other cities, it’s a spectacular city from almost any point of view—whether you are interested in the arts and culture, sports, nature or shopping.
-Partners HealthCare (Mass General’s parent company) works to make it easier for residents to afford living here.
+Mass General Brigham (Mass General’s parent company) works to make it easier for residents to afford living here.
 We have one of the highest resident salary scales in the U.S. and a program called the Lease Guarantee Program, which guarantees security deposit and/or last month's rent with certain pre-approved landlords.

 What are some outdoor activities to do in and around Boston?